 Unshoes is a true barefoot brand.
 All their shoes are handmade in the USA and are completely flat, flexible and foot shaped.
 Some barefoot brands cut corners a bit with their materials or toe box shape, but not Unshoes.
 I have enjoyed every encounter I’ve had with them and have been really impressed by their dedication to high quality barefoot shoes.
 They’ve been releasing a lot of new shoes lately and I expect that will continue, so this is a brand to watch!
-See here for my review of one of their other shoes, the Terra Vida.
+See here and here for my other Unshoes reviews.

 The Traverse is a moccasin boot made of leather and lined with a fun plaid fabric.
 They come with a removable foam insole for some extra cushion if you want it.
 I have mostly been wearing mine with the insole in it

 The leather exterior is a thinner leather, and the fabric lining is lightweight, so these are not super warm boots.
 You’d definitely need thick socks to keep your feet warm in winter.
 Because of this, they make for a great transitional boot.
 I’ve been wearing mine in the spring when it’s still rainy and cold and they’ve been perfect.
 I love them for hiking or working in the garden because they protect my feet from the rain/mud and are still secure and easy to walk in.

 I would be reluctant to wear these in a LOT of water though.
 They would definitely need to be treated with a waterproofing agent first, and water would likely seep in through the seams and grommets (unlike a chelsea type boot that doesn’t have places for water to come in).